I'm currently using <cough> three adjustable desk lamps. (Not all at the same time.)

 Also think about cost, of course.
 But not at the expense of the other three.

 Colour — Every lamp gives off light of a certain colour, and the colour will affect the way you use colours in your calligraphy and artwork.
-For example, a very blueish-white light source will lead you to use different colours from a very yellowish light source.
+For example, a very blueish-white light source will lead you to mix and choose different colours on your palette than you would use if working under a yellowish light source.

-Also, if you display your work in a different light from the one you worked in, the calligraphy (or artwork) will look a different colour, which might not be good at all.
+Also, if you display your work in a different light from the one you worked in, the calligraphy (or artwork) will look a different colour, which you didn't intend – this is undesirable.

-For this reason, it's important to know what colour temperature your lighting is.
+For this reason, it's important to know what colour 'temperature' your lighting is. ('Warmer' colours are at the reddish-to-yellow end of the spectrum, 'cooler' colours are at the bluer end.)
 I devote a whole colour temperature page to this topic.

 Brightness – Although different people prefer different light levels, it's important to have plenty of light by your own standards so you are working comfortably.
 For very detailed work in miniature painting, I look for 100-watt daylight bulbs (or the equivalent of 100-watt in eco-friendlier bulbs) — that's 750 lumens.
 For general calligraphy, 60 watts in an adjustable desk lamp is fine.
 But the difference between 60 watts and 100 watts is huge when you're trying to paint objects smaller than a millimetre across.